Polishing alone will not remove scratches, surface damage or stains. It will make them shiny and more visible.

 The floor is polished in sections up to 2 square meters.
 As we polish, we use a squeegee to wipe the slurry and check the gloss level.
 Once the right level has been reached, the slurry is removed and the area rinsed with a cleaning solution.
 Then we move on to the next section.

-Once the whole floor has been polished, we rinse and dry the floor to make sure all of the polishing residue is removed and the floor is perfectly clean.
+Once the whole floor has been polished, we rinse and dry the floor to make sure all of the polishing residue is removed and the floor is perfectly clean, like the floor in Burton-on-Trent, shown below.

 Sometimes a floor needs to have a particular gloss level, to achieve the original gloss or to match other areas of a floor that do not need polishing.